reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 directory.
 In this case it would be, *METplus/docs/Contributors_Guide/figure/*.
 This is also where the images are stored.
-In the Contributor's Guide, the beginning of the file name refers to the section the figure will be in.
 We will use the image **1Issue-before-created.png**, located in the figure directory.
 This is an exampe from the